-Most of the books and maps on this page I own and have found very useful, and many are simply entertaining.
-Some are focused on Virginia, since that’s where I live, as well as nearby states.
+Most of the books and maps on this page I own and have found useful.
+Some are focused on Virginia, where I live, as well as nearby states.
 In no particular order…

 Production Fly Tying by A. K. Best – Dense book, every paragraph is packed with detailed tips that make you think, “huh, never thought of that and I’m going to try it right now!”
 A phenomenal reference by possibly the best dry fly tier there is.